 Press the start button and hold until the engine starts.

 CAUTION: Do not hold the start button more than 30 seconds.
 A rest period should be observed between the cranking cycles to let the starter cool down.
-Pay attention to battery; do not discharge it.
+Pay attention not to discharge the battery.